 STIGA Pro Carbon and Raptor both consist of ITTF-approved S5 rubber with a thickness of 2.0 mm which is suitable for offensive play.
 The technologies with which this rubber S5 is designed are:

-• ACS technology is the process of inducing micro air capsules in the sponge which will drastically increase the elasticity of the rubber.
+- ACS technology is the process of inducing micro air capsules in the sponge to increase the elasticity of the rubber.
 Due to the increased elasticity, during impact, the ball penetrates more into the sponge.
 So the sponge absorbs more energy and releases a high amount of energy through the springing action to throw the ball with high speed and control.

 Handle Comparison

 The handle of both STIGA’s paddle is of the concave-pro type which is a slight modification over the flared (FL) type handle.
-The cross-section of the handle is larger towards the end which makes it comfortable to grip and also helps from falling out of hand.
+The cross-section of the handle is larger towards the end to make it comfortable to grip and also helps falling out of hand.

 One advantageous feature of this handle is the use of the WRB technology to make it effective for offensive play with a better feel.

 The summary of this technology is the weight reduction by running a hollow metal rod throughout the handle.
 The implementation of WRB technology hollows out the handle to shift the center of gravity toward the tip of the racket.
-This head-heavy balance is preferred by attackers to generate more speed and spin.
+Attackers prefer this head-heavy balance to generate more speed and spin.

 STIGA Pro Carbon Vs Raptor: Performance

 Both are offensive paddles with speed and spin ratings of 99 and 100.
 They are excellent for attacking with heavy topspin.
-Being offensive paddles, they also exhibit a good amount of control with a rating of 80.
+Being offensive paddles, they also exhibit good control with a rating of 80.

 Price Comparison